SA amused by boy turning school shoes into sandals

 3 More stories like this by Briefly News

-- A mother taught his son a lesson after he lost one of his Woolworths school shoes and bought him a much cheaper pair
+- A mother taught her son a lesson after he lost one of his Woolworths school shoes and bought him a much cheaper pair.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!